Daycare Worker Salary: What Childcare Workers and Teachers Earn

 Preschool teachers work with children around ages 3 to 5 years old and teach the foundational skills that contribute to their learning and growth.
 They develop lesson plans, manage the classroom, and assess each child's progress in key developmental areas throughout the year.

-The state requirements for a preschool teacher vary.
-Some states require a high school diploma, while others will ask for a college degree and a certification from the National Child Care Association (NCCA) or the Council for Professional Recognition.
+State requirements for preschool teachers vary.
+Some states require only a high school diploma, while others require a college degree and a certification from the National Child Care Association (NCCA) or the Council for Professional Recognition.

 Teacher assistants